yarinvak/graphql-spring-annotations/README.md

 Notice that we also put the `@Component` annotation on top of the class and implemented `DirectiveDeclaration` interface.
 All the other things are required annotations of graphql-java-annotations (read in their docs).

-Add a properties file (using the graphql-spring-boot settings), for example:
+Add a properties file (using the graphql-spring-boot settings), for example `application.yml`:

 ```yaml
 spring: